gumlet/k8s-job-notify/README.md

 ## Releases

 - If you want to use stable releases, please use [github release tags](https://github.com/gumlet/k8s-job-notify/releases).
-For example, `image: gumlet/k8s-job-notify:1.0`
+For example, `image: gumlet/k8s-job-notify:1.7`
-- If you wish to use unstable, use `image: gumlet/k8s-job-notify:latest` (triggered whenever push to `master` is made)

 ## To start using this